 Figure 8.6: Sequence Diagram of “Release” in Command Interface

-Once a series of Command Interface processes has been completed, the Service Application specifies the component_ref and releases that HRI Component by release().
+Once a series of Command Interface processes has been completed, the Service Application specifies the component_ref and releases that RoIS Component by release().

 In the above way, the Service Application can follow the execution status of each command message that it issues.